docnok/detection-estimation-learning/README.md

 # detection-estimation-learninng

 Course material for my graduate class on Detection, Estimation, and Learning.
 The course covers the fundamentals of detection and estimation theory, including hypothesis testing, maximum-likelihood and Bayes estimation, and tracking of linear systems via the Kalman filter.
-Further, it covers applications of these ideas to machine learning: regression, classification, feature extraction, and sparse coding and signal recovery.
+It also covers applications of these ideas to machine learning: regression, classification, feature extraction, and sparse coding and signal recovery.

-The file course-notes.pdf is a monograph of my lecture materials for the class.
+The file course-notes.pdf is a ~120-page monograph of my lecture materials for the class.

 The folders contain Jupyter notebooks with Python code for in-class demonstrations of the course material.
 The chapters are as follows: